 TDAP will make the payments within 20 working daysupon submission of invoice/bill along with supporting documents.
 Payment will be made through cross cheque to the firm on its postal address through courier.

 11. The bidders must quote the wages of unskilled labor keeping in view the existing Federal Government policy of minimum wages as declared in the last budget session and as per the existing labor laws.
 The Employer reserves the right to reject any financial bid considered to be under quoted in violation to the Federal Government rules approved during the last budget on wages and in the labor laws.
-Federal
+Any increase in minimum wages by the Federal Government in subsequent budget sessions or on adhoc basis will be catered for by the EMPLOYER and adjustment will be made in the bid and monthly billing, accordingly, to bring up wages of the labor that fall below the latest minimum wage.

 12. The contractor will in no way be allowed to pay wages lower than the standard Federal Government / labor rules (ceiling) to the labor.
 Any taxes, levies or profit of the firm should not affect the standard take home wages of the labor (to be explicitly quoted by the bidders in their bid).
 If the contractor does not pay the quoted wages to the labor (exact as per the Government rules as mentioned above), the EMPLOYER’s REPRESENTATIVE can, on receipt of complains, impose penalty on the contractor and make deductions in the monthly bills as he / she (EMPLOYER’s REPRESENTATIVE) deems necessary.
 Receipt of at-least three complains in this regard will be enough for making grounds for termination of the contract and blacklisting of the Contractor.